-3. Evaluation and determination of Connector Service (Flexible Transit Pilot Project)
+5. Evaluation and determination of Connector Service (Flexible Transit Pilot Project)

 The Connector service, a demand-response public transit service for limited areas, started in the summer of June of 2015.
+As a pilot project the service has been paid for with local revenue sources.
 This Connector has gone through a significant level of analysis and multiple adjustments during the pilot phase of the service.

-It is anticipated that this service design may be considered for other underserved areas of the SAMTD service area as well, based on performance to date.
-Specific performance goals were determined, and performance has been consistently evaluated frequently during the pilot phase.
-The pilot phase was scheduled for a twelve-month period, with a six-month transition period at the end of the pilot period.
-This time will allow for establishment of permanent contracts with the service provider, and dispatch software.
+In the FY 2018 plan year, this service design will be evaluated for use in other underserved areas of the SAMTD service area.
+Specific performance goals will be used to determine areas to be considered as likely candidates for the expansion of the service.
+The pilot phase was extended for a second twelve-month period to allow for continued evaluation and development.

-4. Develop a formally adopted Intelligent Transportation System (ITS) Plan for SAMTD
+6. Develop a formally adopted Intelligent Transportation System (ITS) Plan for SAMTD

 During the 2015-16 planning year, a number of ITS issues were addressed by the ITS Administrator as critical to ensure continuity of business function.
 These included conversion of dispatch interface from Mobile Data Terminals to tablets, transitioning from analog to digital radio systems, and interim measures to maintain operation of the Automated Passenger Counter system.
-These actions, along with some smaller projects, were completed as a priority to maintain business function, however this delayed the completion of ITS Master Plan.
-It is anticipated that the scope of work for an RFP will be completed early spring 2016, and a consultant will be brought on to complete the ITS Master Plan.
-The plan will still include fare collection, automated passenger counting, automatic vehicle location, computer aided dispatch, automated stop announcements, header signs, traffic signal preemption/green extension, and real-time passenger information systems.
-A prioritized plan will be completed during plan-year 2017.
+These actions, along with some smaller projects, were completed as a priority to maintain business function; however, this delayed the completion of ITS Master Plan.
+The RFP was published in December 2016, and a consultant was brought on to complete the ITS Master Plan.
+The plan scope includes fare collection, automated passenger counting, automatic vehicle location, computer-aided dispatch, automated stop announcements, header signs, traffic signal preemption/green extension, and real-time passenger information systems.
+A prioritized plan will begin to be implemented in plan year 2018.